ivan-hc/neodb/README.md

 - **List** is used by `-l`/`list` and `-q`/`query`
 - **Markdowns** is used by `-a`/`about` (NOTE, this is still not implemented in version 6.4, it can be ignored for now)

-**STATUS=quite** instead is called by "AM"/"AppMan", if uncommented, you will not receive any notification message about using a third-party database
+**#STATUS=quiet** instead is called by "AM"/"AppMan", if uncommented, you will not receive any notification message about using a third-party database

 ### Where should I place the "neodb" file?
 The "$AMPATH" variable that you often find in the CLI and in modules indicates the path: